papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 ## Notifications

-In order to get updated information on _suppier-orders_, _logistics delivery notes_ and _delivery instructions_ the _logistic suppliers_ have to call API endpoints of the _supplier_.
+In order to get updated information on _suppier-orders_, _logistics delivery notes_ and _delivery instructions_ the _logistics suppliers_ have to call API endpoints of the _supplier_.
 As the _logistics suplliers_ do not know when these informations are getting updated, they should normally poll these API endpoints on a regular basis.

 This polling mechanism is not optimal from an IT resources point of view, that's why we recommend the usage of notifications from the _logistics suppliers_ to the _supplier_.
-However, as the usage of these notifications would require additional investment on the _logistic supplier_ side, they remain an optional optimization.
+However, as the usage of these notifications would require additional investment on the _logistics supplier_ side, they remain an optional optimization.

 For the implementation of these notifications, we recommend to use the [CloudEvents](https://cloudevents.io/) specification, which is a vendor-neutral specification for defining the format of event data.
 In order to ensure the decoupling between this notification mechanism and the papiNet API, we will use the CloudEvents specification following the **_thin event_** pattern. (...)